tldr-pages/tldr/pages/linux/ldd.md

 `ldd --data-relocs {{path/to/binary}}`

-- Report missing data objects and functions, and perform relocations for both (ELF ONLY):
+- Report missing data objects and functions, and perform relocations for both:

 `ldd --function-relocs {{path/to/binary}}`